hhuang91/KaggleChallenge/readme.md

 # Kaggle Challenge - Ultrasound Nerve Segmentation

+## Repo Structure

+I built this entire repo with ease-of-use in mind.
+It contains all the necessary functions/modules to train the network, test network, and generate submission file for the challenge.
+For enviornment sepcifications (I try to keep it minimal), please refer to [Enviornment and Package](#Environment/Packages) section.

+Everything is organzied in folders (modules) based on their respective functions.
+The `API.py` provides easy access to functions that ultize the modules for aforementioned tasks.

+The parameters specification for each training experiment can be hard to keep track of.
+For this reason, I utilize `json` files for storing and providing training instructions.

+Please feel free to take a look at the provided [`Notebook.ipynb`](./Notebook.ipynb) to see how training and testing were done using this repo, and three example `json` files for customization of training.

 ## Overview

 This is a summary of my attemp at the [Ultrasound Nerve Segmentation](https://www.kaggle.com/competitions/ultrasound-nerve-segmentation/overview)